SLOPE-grid/tsSLOPE/tsslope-siml/README.md

 - `esa` is an easy-to-use wrapper for PowerWorld's Simulator Automation Server (SimAuto).
 It can be obtained from: https://github.com/mzy2240/ESA.
 - `libEnsemble` is an adaptive, portable, and scalable software for connecting "deciders" to experiments or simulations.
 It can be obtained from https://github.com/Libensemble/libensemble

-## Testing

-tbd

 ## Usage
-DataGen_PW_parallel.py --- An example to show how to run PowerWorld PF and TS simulations from different initial points in parallel.
-This script creats data for the later training in ML. run_pw_opf_libensemble.py --- An example to sure how to run PowerWorld OPF simulations in parallel in python.
+- DataGen_PW_parallel.py --- An example to show how to run PowerWorld PF and TS simulations from different initial points in parallel.
+This script creats data for the later training in ML.
+- run_pw_opf_libensemble.py --- An example to sure how to run PowerWorld OPF simulations in parallel in python.